Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 If the subcontractor is slow to reply during precon, you can expect worse when things get busy onsite.
 Timely communication is non-negotiable.

-Clear contact structure and escalation path
+No clear contact structure and escalation path

-Willingness to join coordination meetings
+Unwillingness to join coordination meetings

-Use of digital tools for punch lists, schedules, and updates
+Lack of digital tools for punch lists, schedules, and updates

 ✅ Final Thoughts: Prequal Before You Sign

 Every multifamily builder knows: you make or lose money in preconstruction.
-Vetting your cabinet and countertop subcontractor early — and thoroughly — helps you avoid change orders, rework, and blown deadlines.
+Vetting your cabinet and countertop subcontractor early, and thoroughly, helps you avoid change orders, rework, and blown deadlines.

 Look for vendors who: